 Energy and the Environment

-We need to use a combination of resources to meet the energy needs of the future, including nuclear, hydro, wind, and solar.
+We need to use a combination of resources to meet the energy needs of the future, including nuclear, wind, and solar.
 We must lessen our dependence on fossil fuels.
 We should encourage recycling and conservation programs.

 I support a single-payer, universal healthcare system on the national level.
 Until that happens, we should seek out ways here at home to fill the gaps in healthcare coverage in Washington State that still leave people struggling to pay for medical care or for high premiums and deductibles.
 A state-level, public option should be implemented.

 We must address the severe shortage of mental health providers, facilities, and services in Eastern Washington to ensure affordable, effective, and timely care is available for individuals and families who need assistance, ideally before a state of crisis is reached.
 I will press for policies at the state level that will empower patients, caregivers, mental health professionals, educators, law enforcement, and others to work together to solve this problem.

 I believe in those concluding words in the Pledge of Allegiance.
 Liberty and justice for all.
 I believe we need to correct the injustices in our criminal justice system.
 We need meaningful reform of our drug laws, and we need to support prevention and treatment rather than incarceration.
 We need to continue to press Congress for meaningful immigration reform.
 LGBT rights and women's reproductive rights must be protected.